famarting/famartinrh.github.io/_posts/2020-04-22-event-driven-enmasse.md

   plan: standard-medium-multicast
 ```

 Multicast and Anycast address, because of it's volatile nature, are really useful for some usecases where the information sent it's not critical and the amount of messages sent over time is quite large.
-A common example is telemetry data in IoT usecases, which btw is also covered by Enmasse (check the [iot documentation]), because of the volume of telemetry data can have over time you may not want to send it through queues or topics which will store and forward the messages to the consumers, this is expensive, due to the data it's not critical you may prefer just send it to the consumer or throw it if there isn't one available, the consumer will receive the info in the next telemetry loop iteration.
+A common example is telemetry data in IoT usecases, which by the way is also covered by Enmasse (check the [iot documentation]), because of the volume of telemetry data can have over time you may not want to send it through queues or topics which will store and forward the messages to the consumers, this is expensive, due to the data it's not critical you may prefer just send it to the consumer or throw it if there isn't one available, the consumer will receive the info in the next telemetry loop iteration.

-Something important not mentioned yet about Enmasse configuration for this microservices example is the AddressSpace resource, it is necessary to hold all the addresses that we want to create.
+Something important not mentioned yet about Enmasse configuration for this microservices example is the AddressSpace resource, it is necessary to hold all the Addresses that we want to create.

 ```yaml
 apiVersion: enmasse.io/v1beta1